IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro 1 and 2, the difficulty star is parsed an unsigned integer, but affects song's sorting order in TaikoJiro 1.
 In TaikoJiro 1, the maximum possible value displayed is 65535 (2¹⁶ − 1) In TaikoJiro 2, the maximum possible value parsed is 65535 (2¹⁶ − 1)
 * In TaikoJiro & TJAPlayer2 for.PC, the `LEVEL:` header is treated as having per-difficulty scope-fineness for the difficulty star displayed in the song selection screen.
 In TJAPlayer2 for.PC, the `LEVEL:` header also has per-difficulty scope-fineness for the actual difficulty star in the gameplay screen.
-  * In TaikoJiro, a "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the difficulty scope.
+  * In TaikoJiro and OpenTaiko (0auBSQ) 0.6.0.103+, a "deceptive difficulty star" (a displayed difficulty star in the song selection screen which is different from the actual difficulty star in the gameplay screen) can be defined by placing the `LEVEL:` for the deceptive difficulty star after all notechart definitions in the difficulty scope.

 ### STYLE: